godotengine/godot-docs/classes/class_node2d.rst

 - :ref:`float<class_float>`  **get_angle_to**  **(** :ref:`Vector2<class_vector2>` point  **)** const

-Return the rotation angle needed for the 2d node to point at 'point' position.
+Return the rotation angle in radians needed for the 2d node to point at 'point' position.

 .. _class_Node2D_set_z: